"""Module contains classes that handle loading of HITRAN cia files."""

 def load_hitran_file(self, filename: str) -> None:

-Handles loading of the HITRAN file by reading and figuring
+"""Handle loading of the HITRAN file and matching grids.

 Parameters